 Dimensions : 11.25″ x 21.5″ x 17.5″

-A strong medium-size 550-watt motor and a 13-cup food processor, Cuisinart elemental is a great tool for food preparation.
+With a strong medium-size 550-watt motor and a 13-cup food processor, Cuisinart elemental is a great tool for food preparation.
 It comes with extra sharp adjustable stainless steel blades and shredding discs which are excellent for dicing, shredding, chopping, and kneading dough.

 IS SHREDDING AND GRATING A SIMILAR THING?